PicoPlanetDev/whiteboard-recorder/README.md

    - On Windows: Place `ffmpeg.exe` in the `whiteboard-recorder/backend` directory
    - On Linux: `sudo apt install -y ffmpeg v4l-utils`
 7. Copy `.env.example` to `.env` and modify it for your configuration if necessary
+   - If you are simply accessing Whiteboard Recorder over HTTP on your local network (or with a service such as Tailscale), there's no need to further modify `.env`
+   - If you are setting up access to Whiteboard Recorder on a custom domain (or subdomain) using a reverse proxy or a service such as a Cloudflare Tunnel, the `VITE_API_ENDPOINT` variable must be modified to match your domain configuration, with `/api` added on to the end.
+This variable must be in quotation marks as well, such as `"https://whiteboard-recorder-api.mydomain.com/api"`.

 ## Usage